Hunsdon Airfield: History

 RAF Hunsdon became operational in 1941.
 The first unit to arrive at the Airfield (in May 1941) was No. 85 Squadron RAF, flying Boston Havocs.

 In June No. 1451 Flight RAF was formed.
 This experimental unit flew Bostons with searchlights fitted in the nose of the aircraft.
 This experiment was not successful and the unit was reformed as No. 530 Squadron RAF in September 1942.
 Numerous Squadrons and Wings used the airfield during its operational life.
 Hunsdon is most closely associated, however, with the de Havilland Mosquito, which first arrived in 1943.

-Hunsdon then became a significant base for Mosquito Intruder operations, where single or pairs of Mosquito fighter bombers would set out to harrass German airfields and transport all across Europe.
+Hunsdon then became a significant base for Mosquito Intruder operations, where single or pairs of Mosquito fighter bombers would set out to harass German airfields and transport all across Europe.

 Canadian Mosquito navigator Dave Mcintosh, who flew from Hunsdon with 418 Squadron Royal Canadian Air Force, captured the experience in his memoir "Terror in the Starboard Seat: 41 Trips Aboard a Mosquito".
-His account includes a minute by minute description of navigating across Denmark at fify feet by landmarks alone.
+His account includes a minute by minute description of navigating across Denmark at fifty feet by landmarks alone.

 Perhaps the most famous operation to be staged from RAF Hunsdon was on 18 February 1944, when Mosquitos from No. 21 Squadron RAF, 464 Squadron (Australia) RAF, and 487 Squadron (New Zealand) RAF, which formed No 140 Wing, 2nd Tactical Air Force (Wing Commander P C Pickard DSO DFC) carried out Operation Jericho, otherwise known as the Amiens Prison Raid.